 It was the best cuppa ever.
 I was finally alone in my room.
 I had time to reflect.
 What a day.
 So many disappointments but so many blessings.

-We don’t know how we would have coped that day had my Aunty not been with us.
-Such a long way to come to be there to help her niece in her hour of need, but we all felt that sense of us being in the right place at the right time.
+We don’t know how we would have coped had my Aunty not been with us.
+Such a long way to come to be there to help her niece in her hour of need, but we felt that sense of us all being in the right place at the right time.

 I was so grateful my leg broke at home and not at the airport.
 So grateful for my loving husband.
 So grateful for the hospital staff, who knew me well from previous stays and made me feel like I was in good hands.

-I didn’t know what the future would hold but I felt a sense of peace that God had looked after me that day and He would take care of me in the coming days, weeks, months, years as well.
+I didn’t know what the future would hold but I felt a sense of peace.
+God had looked after me all day and He would take care of me in the coming days, weeks, months, years as well.

 I was so aware my life was changing.
-So aware I had an unknown journey ahead of me but at that moment, alone in my room, I closed my eyes.
+So aware I had an unknown journey ahead of me but at that moment, alone in my room, I closed my eyes and breathed.

 I was so relieved the 6th October 2014, the day my femur broke, was about to end.